 The ugly tangle of Iraq includes many different elements, such as the determination of Islamic "jihadis" to take on the USA, but now the predominant aspect of the struggle is the seemingly endless fight between Sunni and Shia Muslim, with the foreign forces caught in the crossfire.
-A BBC WORLD Online article ("Long Path To Iraq's Sectarian Split" by David Gritten) gave some background on the deep roots of the current struggle.
+An article from BBC.com ("Long Path To Iraq's Sectarian Split" by David Gritten) gave some background on the deep roots of the current struggle.

 Sunni and Shia Muslim share core common beliefs while differing in many details of doctrine and practice.
 The fundamental split between the two main branches of Islam derived from a dispute over the line of descent of authority from the Prophet Mohammed after his death in 632 AD.
 One faction elected Abu Bakr as the next leader, or "caliph", of the community, but others declared that the Prophet's son-in-law, Ali, was the rightful successor.